wiris/rust-workshop/PRACTICAL_CASE.md

 * A subtree can appear multiple times if its placeholder is repeated.
 * A subtree does not appear if its corresponding placeholder doesn't appear on the node above.

 The purpose of this activity is to implement this flattening process.
-To do so implement the function `reduce_tree` on `/src/reducer.rs`.
+To do so implement the function `reduce` on `/src/tree.rs`.
 You'll also find the data definition of the tree representing this structure, which **you don't have to modify**.

 ___

-## Option C - MathML Postprocess
+## Option C: MathML Postprocess

 After the translation phase we obtain a MathML string.
 However, this string may contain tags without any content such as the `mrow` on `<math><mfrac><mrow></mrow><mi>2</mi></math>`,obtained after translating the LaTeX input `\frac{}{2}` for instance.
 Such empty tags can be represented on MathML by what's called _autoclosing tag_: any XML tag of the form `<myTag></myTag>` can be represented more concisely by `<myTag/>`.